 - Private label credit cards.
 Private label credit cards are partner-branded credit cards (e.g., Lowe's or Amazon) or program-branded credit cards (e.g., CarCareONE or CareCredit) that are used primarily for the purchase of goods and services from the partner or within the program network.
 In addition, in some cases, cardholders may be permitted to access their credit card accounts for cash advances.
 In Retail Card, credit under our private label credit cards typically is extended on standard terms only, and in Payment Solutions and CareCredit, credit under our private label credit cards typically is extended pursuant to a promotional financing offer. - Dual Cards.
-Our patented Dual Cards are general purpose credit cards that function as private label credit cards when used to purchase goods and services from our partners and as general purpose credit cards when used elsewhere.
+Our patented Dual Cards are co-branded general purpose credit cards that function as private label credit cards when used to purchase goods and services from our partners and as general purpose credit cards when used elsewhere.
 Credit extended under our Dual Cards typically is extended under standard terms only.
 Currently, only our Retail Card platform offers Dual Cards.
-At March 31, 2016, we offered Dual Cards through 16 of our 23 ongoing Retail Card programs.
+At June 30, 2016, we offered Dual Cards or co-branded credit cards through 17 of our 24 ongoing Retail Card programs.